phc2017002/texttoanimation/README.md

 - "Show how gradient descent works in machine learning"
 - "Explain quantum entanglement with visual demonstrations"
 - "Demonstrate the concept of limits in calculus"
+- "Create a 3D visualization of a rotating cube"
+- "Show the relationship between sine and cosine waves in 3D"

 ## 🙏 Acknowledgements